A list of the questions we are asked most frequently. Click on the question to see the answer.

 How long will the treatments last?

-Follow up appointments are 45 mins.
+All appointments are 45 minutes.

 What do I wear?